jackdwest/TeslaBMS/README.md

+forked from BobbyBleacher.
+In order to compile you will need the following libraries which I downloaded from Collin's repository:

+due_can.h
+due_wire.h
+Wire_EEPROM.h
+MemoryFree.h

+Planned changes include serial communication with an Electric Imp for internet connectivity and browser display of data.

 My take on Collin's BMS.
 Changes listed below:

 - Now balances to the lowest cell between two packs connected together in series.
 - CSV output for those that might use it.
 - Cells balance for 30s and then update again, turning the balancers off momentarily to get accurate readings.
 - Baud set 612500 (I have older Tesla packs)

- contributed libraries required, i got them from Collin's repository:
- MemoryFree
- Wire_EEPROM
- can_common
- due_wire

 Known Bugs: